MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 ### Sign-ins requiring a compliant device

 This scenario captures each user authentication that satisfies a Conditional Access policy requiring sign-in from a compliant device.
-The graph aggregates data every 15 minutes.
-You can set the date range to 24 hours, 7 days, or 1 month.

 - [Create a compliance policy in Microsoft Intune](/mem/intune/protect/create-compliance-policy).
 - [Learn about Conditional Access and Intune](/mem/intune/protect/conditional-access).